mineiros-io/terraform-github-repository/README.md

 A [Terraform] module for creating a public or private repository on [Github].

-*This module supports Terraform v0.14, v0.13 as well as v0.12.9 and above and is compatible with the Terraform Github Provider v3 as well as v2.6 and above.*
+_This module supports Terraform v0.14, v0.13 as well as v0.12.9 and above and is compatible with the Terraform Github Provider v4._

+_The latest release with Terraform Github Provider v3 as well as v2.6 and above was version 0.7.0 of this module._

 - [Module Features](#module-features)
 - [Getting Started](#getting-started)